 CPUE indices for the Bounty Platform and Campbell Island Rise are available for the period 1990-2002 and 1986-2005 respectively.
 Although most fishing is carried out on highly aggregated spawning concentrations of southern blue whiting, there was moderate agreement between some of the CPUE indices and the biomass trajectories from modelling the stocks (Hanchet et al. 2003, Hanchet 2005).
-However, the Middle Depths Working group was unable to agree on a time series to use and rejected these indices for stock assessment modelling (Ministry of Fisheries 2009).
+However, the MDWG was unable to agree on a time series to use and rejected these indices for stock assessment modelling (Ministry for Primary Industries 2012).

 The time series of catch-at-age and length-at-age were updated for this report.
-The numbers differed slightly from that in a previous report, due to additional observer data being loaded after the original analysis was completed.
 Catch on the Bounty Platform was dominated by the 2002 year class, with almost no recruitment until 2011, where there is some evidence of recruitment from the 2007 year class in the commercial catch-at-age proportions.

-There is strong evidence of several year classes of moderate strength at the Campbell Island Rise, with both acoustic indices and commercial catch-at-age proportions suggesting strong recruitment in 2006 and 2007; and the acoustic indices suggesting another strong year class in 2009.
-Very few otoliths were collected from the Pukaki Rise and Auckland Islands in 2011 and so the catch data have not been aged and the length data in recent years are not sufficient to infer when or if strong recruitment has entered those fisheries.
+There continues to be strong evidence of several year classes of moderate strength at the Campbell Island Rise, with both acoustic indices and commercial catch-at-age proportions suggesting strong recruitment in 2006, 2007, and 2009.
+There is also some evidence for the recruitment of a strong year class (2009 year class) into the Pukaki Rise fishery.
+Very few otoliths were collected from Auckland Islands in recent years and the data are not sufficient to infer when or if strong recruitment has entered the fishery.